-We welcome inquiries for rotation projects as well as potential postdoctoral applications.
+We welcome inquiries from students about possible rotation projects as well as inquiries about potential postdoctoral opportunities.
 Scroll through our list of active projects to see if you want to get involved in research the Brodsky lab.

-Rotation projects in the Brodsky lab span areas of bacterial physiology and genetics and host innate immune responses.
+Rotation projects in the Brodsky lab span the areas of bacterial pathogenesis and genetics, and the host innate immune response.
 Examples of current rotation projects include: